-9. Emphasis in lists
+Habit 9.
+Look for Emphasis in Lists

 Often times, when there are lists you can recognize them by recurring phrases.
 Paul makes lists a lot, and usually it is to emphasize something.
 It is a crescendo.
 Take time to stop and calculate the value of what is being strung together.
 It may help to make your own list!